wso2/docs-websubhub/en/docs/configurations/kafka.md

 **Kafka Connection Parameters**

-* *securityProtocol* - Protocol used to communicate with Kafka brokers.
+* `securityProtocol` - Protocol used to communicate with Kafka brokers.
 Supported values are `PLAINTEXT`, `SSL`, `SASL_PLAINTEXT`, and `SASL_SSL`.
 Since this setup requires a secure connection, use `SSL`.

 **Secure Socket Parameters**

-* *cert* - Path to the Kafka broker certificate file (e.g., /home/user/broker.crt)
+* `cert` - Path to the Kafka broker certificate file (e.g., /home/user/broker.crt)
-* *cert.path* - Path to the Kafka client truststore file (e.g., /home/user/client.truststore.jks).
+* `cert.path` - Path to the Kafka client truststore file (e.g., /home/user/client.truststore.jks).
-* *cert.password* - Password to access the truststore file.
+* `cert.password` - Password to access the truststore file.
-* *protocol.name* - The relevant security protocol.
+* `protocol.name` - The relevant security protocol.

 **Note: Choose either the truststore-based approach or the certificate-based approach, depending on your setup.
 Ensure that only one approach is configured at a time.**

-### Configuring SSL based authentication
+### Configure SSL based authentication

-In addition to encrypting traffic, Apache Kafka supports client authentication over SSL, ensuring that only trusted clients can connect to the cluster. **WSO2 Integrator: WebSubHub** can be configured to use SSL certificates for authentication when connecting to Kafka.
+In addition to encrypting traffic, Apache Kafka supports client authentication over SSL, ensuring that only trusted clients can connect to the cluster.
+WSO2 Integrator: WebSubHub can be configured to use SSL certificates for authentication when connecting to Kafka.

-To set up SSL based authentication for **WSO2 WebSubHub**, update the following configuration section in the `websubhub-<VERSION>/conf/Config.toml` file.
+To set up SSL based authentication for WSO2 WebSubHub, update the following configuration section in the `websubhub-<VERSION>/conf/Config.toml` file.

 ```toml
     [websubhub.config.kafka.connection]